 This article will look at:

-A generic pogo pin consists of 3 parts: Barrel, Plunger and Spring.
-Pogo pins are often inserted into a housing for better stability, but in many cases those pins are just soldered directly onto a PCB.
+A generic pogo pin consists of 3 parts: Barrel, Plunger, and Spring.
+Pogo pins are often inserted into housing for better stability, but in many cases, those pins are just soldered directly onto a PCB.

 Usually the plunger of the pogo pin contacts a gold pad, called “contact pad” or “mating pad”, that closes the circuit.
 The Barrel is soldered on a PCB or has a wire attached to it.
 Pogo pins are often considered the more durable connector type compared to flat spring connectors, as the pin does not scratch the surface of the contact pad.

 Every pogo pin has a so-called working height.

 |Unloaded Height (Free State)||The unloaded height or full height of the pogo pin is the height where the pogo pin is at its maximum expansion.
 That means the plunger is pressed onto the crimping edge of the barrel.
 The Crimping Edge is the small inwards bend on the top of the barrel to hold the plunger in the barrel.|

 |Working Height||The working height is the ideal compression of the pogo pin.
 It is usually 25-75% of the unloaded and full compression height.
 Using a pogo pin at its working height will increase the durability and performance of the connector significantly.
 This is especially true for magnetic connectors where magnetic force and spring force need to be carefully balanced.|